aliencube/GitHub-API-Cache/README.md

 # GitHub API Cache #

-**GitHub API Chache** provides cached result populated from [GitHub][gh] API requests.
+**GitHub API Cache** provides cached result populated from [GitHub][gh] API requests.
 As a default, [GitHub][gh] only allows 60 API calls per hour for anonymous users.
 For authenticated users, [GitHub][gh] only allows 5000 API calls per hour.
 Both are not enough for certain cases.
 As this stores responses populated from API requests into a web server's cache memory, it minimises the number of API calls so that API limit can be avoided.

 ## Getting Started ##

-**GitHub API Chache** supports three different authentication types &ndash; `Anonymous`, `Basic` and `AuthenticationKey`.
+**GitHub API Cache** supports three different authentication types &ndash; `Anonymous`, `Basic` and `AuthenticationKey`.
 Even though it supports the `Basic` authentication type, this is strongly **NOT** recommended to use as your [GitHub][gh] username and password is exposed on the Internet.

 ### Anonymouse Type ###